And so between the two of them, they licked the platter clean.

 - The Cleveland Show has Lester and Kendra Krinklesac.
 While Lester has a rather weedy physique, Kendra's years of compulsive eating have rendered her so morbidly obese that she needs a Rascal scooter to get around.
 Due to her debilitating obesity, Lester has to take up the responsibility of being the primary breadwinner and caretaker of the household.

-- Muriel and Eustace from Courage the Cowardly Dog fall into this.
+- Muriel and Eustace from Courage the Cowardly Dog.
 In this case, the contrast is definitely used to convey softness and roughness, respectively; the plump-figured Muriel is defined by her warmth and motherly instinct, while the stick-like Eustace is a hot tempered curmudgeon who only smiles when he wants to laugh at someone else's pain.
 Considering the way Eustace's mother treated him, his behavior isn't all that surprising.

 - The 1936 Van Beuren Studios cartoon "Toonerville Trolley" has the lean and wily old goat The Skipper operate the trolley, while his hefty emigre wife keeps house.
 However, whenever some hazard impedes the trolley's progress, either The Skipper's ingenuity or his wife's magnificent muscles remedies the situation.
 This cartoon typifies an Acceptable Ethnic Target of the time that women from East Europe / White Russia were fat, ugly and manly strong.